descuadro/frankenstein/README.md

 *module_install.sh* SHOULD do it.

-Let's start by using *.php* as a standar format to avoid future problems and have simply flexibility for the moment.
+Let's start by using *.php* as a standard format to avoid future problems and have simply flexibility for the moment.

 ## app/index.* (jekyll version)